umr-ds/Mammal-Bird-Camera-Trap-Recognition/README.md

 The repo is structured as follows:

-- `models` contains the best models from our paper and a code snippet to run perform predictions with these models
+- `models` contains a download script for the best models from our paper and a code snippet to run perform predictions with these models
 - `evaluation` contains tables and plots from our model evaluation
 - `data` contains details about our training data sets as well as a download script for our MOF test data set.